Experiential

 You can easily track attendee check-ins, monitor session attendance, and even measure participation in particular activities by using event-focused apps, such as Eventbrite or Whova.
 They can simplify gathering real-time feedback through in-app surveys or quick-response polls that attendees can complete during the event.

-If you create custom feedback forms to gauge customer satisfaction, you can use tools like SurveyMonkey and Typeform.
+If you create custom feedback forms to gauge customer satisfaction, tools like SurveyMonkey and Typeform can help.
 The feedback you gather will empower you with instant insights into what attendees enjoyed most and what you can improve.
 This will give you the means to make immediate adjustments or refine future campaigns.

 Social Listening Tools for Brand Impact

 Social listening is a must when it comes to tracking the broader impact of your campaign.
-With people actively sharing their experiences online, tools like Hootsuite, Sprout Social, or Brandwatch can be of great help.
+With people actively sharing their experiences online, tools like Hootsuite, Sprout Social, or Brandwatch are valuable.
 They let you monitor brand mentions, engagement, and sentiment across platforms like Instagram, Twitter, and LinkedIn.

 4. Interpreting Your Field Marketing ROI Results